-As School Programs Coordinator, Bridget supports the student programs that bring hands-on ocean science to over 3,750 elementary and middle school students in City Heights each year.
-She works closely with school teachers and the AmeriCorps Discovery Fellows to facilitate student and instructor engagement, program development, and enhancement.
-A Notre Dame AmeriCorps alumna, Rachel holds a B.S. in Wildlife Management and Biology from the University of Georgia and a M.A.S. in Marine Biodiversity and Conservation from the Scripps Institution of Oceanography.
+Rachel coordinates the student programs that bring hands-on ocean science to thousands of elementary and middle school students in City Heights each year.
+She works closely with the program instructors and AmeriCorps fellows to facilitate program implementation, logistics, development, and enhancement.
+A Notre Dame AmeriCorps alumna, Rachel holds a B.A. in Marine Science from the University of San Diego and is pursuing an M.Ed. in Science Education from the University of Texas at Arlington.